6 Cybersecurity Risks of Agentic AI (and How to Address Them)

 Risks of Agentic AI

 Only 10% of organizations have a well-developed strategy for managing non-human and agentic identities, according to a recent Okta survey of 260 executives.
-This gap is alarming given that 87% of breaches involve some form of compromised or stolen identity, and agentic AI introduces entirely new categories of identity that most security frameworks were never designed to address.
+This gap is alarming given that credential abuse remains the most common initial access vector in breaches, according to the 2025 Verizon DBIR, and agentic AI introduces entirely new categories of identity that most security frameworks were never designed to address.

-The risks that emerge from this architecture are distinct from the prompt injection and hallucination concerns that dominated earlier LLM security discussions.
-Agentic AI cybersecurity risks require their own framework.
+The risks that emerge from this architecture go beyond the prompt injection and hallucination concerns that dominated earlier LLM security discussions.
+Here are six that security teams should prioritize.

 Agents initiate actions based on goals and environmental triggers that might not require human prompts or approval.
 This creates risks of unauthorized actions, runaway processes and decisions that exceed intended boundaries when agents misinterpret objectives or operate on compromised instructions.